 The members-only luxury lifestyle store which anyone can join, Achica offers discounts on high-end luxury goods.
 Each time a sale is announced it’s only available for a short period of time - either 24, 48 or 72 hours - and these sales only take place during the week.

-From 6.30am every morning the site is open for shopping and there is a limited number of each product available so it’s worth looking early if there’s something you want to buy.
-When you become a member you’ll be emailed with details of each sale and the site is free to join.
+From 6.30am every morning the site is open for shopping.
+There is a limited number of each product available, so it’s worth looking early if there’s something you want to buy.
+The site is free to join and when you become a member you’ll be emailed with details of each sale.

 There are gift vouchers available and there’s a blog on the site with lots of inspiration for styling your home.
 You’ll also get a voucher for £10 for every friend you recommend who then buys something.